 For the best in size and portability, turn to the AeroPress Coffee and Espresso Maker.

 This compact, lightweight coffee maker gives you French press-quality coffee while taking up as much space as a bottle of water.

 Of course, the tradeoff is you’ll need to be able to boil water separately, but if you can manage that, you’ll never regret picking up this easy-to-use press.
 Just fill it with grounds, pour in hot water, let it brew for 5 to 10 minutes and then press the coffee down into a mug through the plunger.

-Leave it on your counter or stick it in a drawer, but whatever you end up doing, we bet you’ll never think it’s taking up too much space.
+Leave it on your counter or stick it in a drawer, but whatever you end up doing, you’ll never think it’s taking up too much space.

 BEST SMALL POUR-OVER MAKER